After showing you the different types of berths available within the ports, it’s now time to explain the types of mooring that can be performed.

 Because of this, it’s important to ensure you always have good maneuvering space, taking a good margin of space to windward, and if you have a sailboat, it’s important to check how deep the mooring lines of nearby boats go, to avoid hitting them with the rudders or keel during the maneuver.

-The maneuver to perform this mooring is simpler, as it doesn’t require reversing before entering the berth.
-The vessel maintains constant speed so that the bow doesn’t become misaligned with the stern.
+The maneuver to perform this mooring is simpler; in fact, it does not require reversing before entering the berth.
+The vessel maintains speed so that the bow does not become misaligned with the stern.

-This mooring can also be preferred to maintain a good level of privacy in the cockpit and inside the vessel, as these areas, which are the most lived-in, won’t be visible to those passing by on the dock.
+This mooring may also be preferred to maintain a good level of privacy in the cockpit and inside the vessel, as these areas, which are the most frequented, will not be visible to those passing along the quay.

 The problem with this mooring, however, comes from the difficulty of boarding and disembarking from the boat.
 You must do it directly from the bow, which is higher than the stern and often not equipped to accommodate the gangway.

-The use of an abundant number of fenders is strongly recommended in any case, especially in the presence of strong surge and absence of mooring buoys.
+The use of a generous number of fenders is in any case strongly recommended, especially in the presence of a heavy swell and the absence of ground tackle.

 It’s a practical mooring for embarking people and materials because the boat will remain very close to the dock.
 Entry and exit maneuvers are very easy when free at bow and stern from other vessels; otherwise, you must maneuver using the spring lines or bow thruster.